 - Mix the cooled brine mixture with 2 quarts of the ice water in the brining container.
 Slowly add the turkey to the container and then top with 2-4 quarts of ice water, until the turkey is completely covered.

 - Move the container to the refrigerator and allow it to brine for 16-24 hours.
-This is best done two nights before roasting to allow time for the next step.
+(Do this two nights before roasting so you have enough time for drying).

 The Night Before Roasting

 - Remove the turkey slowly from the brine allowing it to drain completely.
 Rinse the inside and outside of the turkey with cool water to remove any extra brine.
-Pat it completely dry with paper towels and place on a sheet pan or roasting pan.
+Pat it completely dry with paper towels and place it on a sheet pan or in the roasting pan.

 - Let the turkey sit in the refrigerator uncovered for at least 12 hours to dry.
-This is best done the night before roasting to allow the full time for the turkey to dry out.
+(Do this the night before roasting to allow the full time for drying.)

 Day of Roasting

-- Remove the turkey from the fridge and preheat the oven to 350°.
-Slice one of the onions and place it underneath the roasting rack in a roasting pan with the celery and half of the fresh herbs.
-If you do not have a roasting rack, the turkey can sit directly on the celery, onions and herbs.
+- Remove the turkey from the fridge and preheat the oven to 350°F. Slice one of the onions and place it underneath the roasting rack in a roasting pan with the celery and half of the fresh herbs.
+(Place the turkey directly on the celery, onions, and herbs if you don't have a rack).

-- Cut the other onion in half, along with the lemon, orange and apple and stuff them inside the turkey with the remaining herbs.
-Tie the legs together with cooking twine to promote even cooking.
+- Cut the other onion in half, along with the lemon, orange, and apple.
+Stuff everything inside the turkey with the remaining herbs and tie the legs together with cooking twine.
+Tuck the wing tips in and under the turkey.

-- Once skin is nicely browned, cover the turkey in aluminum foil.
-Roast for another 60-90 minutes until the internal temperature reads 150˚ in the thickest part of the thigh and breast.
+- Cover the turkey loosely with aluminum foil and roast for 60-90 minutes until the internal temperature reads 150˚F in the thickest part of the thigh and breast.

-- While the turkey is roasting, combine the butter and maple syrup in a small saucepan over medium low heat until butter is completely melted.
-Stir and let cool while the turkey finishes roasting.
+- While the turkey is roasting, melt the butter and maple syrup in a small saucepan over medium-low heat.

-- Continue to roast turkey in the oven, uncovered for approximately 30-45 minutes, until the temperature of the turkey reaches 165° in the thickest part of the thigh and breast.
+- Continue to roast turkey in the oven, uncovered for approximately 30-45 minutes, until it reaches 165°F in the thickest part of the thigh and breast.
 (See note below regarding cooking times).

-- Move the turkey to a cutting board and lightly tent it with foil to rest for a minimum of 30 minutes.
+- Move the turkey to a cutting board and lightly tent it with foil to rest for at least 30 minutes.

-- Pour the drippings from the roasting pan in a bowl or container and set them aside.
+- Drain the drippings from the roasting pan and set them aside.

 Apple Cider Pan Gravy

-- Heat the roasting pan on the stovetop over medium heat with the butter until it has completely melted.
+- Melt the butter in the roasting pan on the stovetop over medium heat.

-- Sprinkle the flour into the butter mixture, while whisking, and cook for 1 minute.
+- Sprinkle the flour evenly in the pan and cook, while whisking, for 1 minute.

-- Slowly whisk in both the pan drippings and the apple cider.
-Scrape the stuck on bits of the bottom of the pan and whisk until no lumps remain.
+- Slowly whisk in the pan drippings and apple cider, scraping any stuck-on bits off the bottom of the pan.

 - Carve the turkey and serve with the apple cider pan gravy.